 - A better option than casement windows – The problem with casement windows is that they are difficult to open in small spaces.
 Single- and double-hung windows, on the other hand, take up minimal space when opened, making them a much better option in tight areas.

 So these are the benefits of double/single hung windows.
 Now let’s move on to see the other side of the hung windows.

 - Require more hardware for installation – Installation is more complicated with hung windows as they require extra hardware to operate properly.
 They require weights, pulleys and professional experience to be installed correctly.
 In case you are a DIYer, it is not recommended to install them yourself.

 - Chances of falls shut – Hung windows are more prone to falls shut due to their heavy weight, which can be dangerous.
-This usually don’t happen with new windows.
-However, with the passage of time and due to wear and tear, the balance shoes gets disconnected or misplaced which then leads to the window falls shut.
+This usually doesn’t happen with new windows.
+However, with the passage of time and due to wear and tear, the balance shoes get disconnected or misplaced which then leads to the window falling.